 Seneca College has a number of scholarships and bursaries available to students with disabilities.
 Each of those are listed here along with their individual criteria.

-Deadline: Renewable Scholarships for the 2019 academic year is open from now until the tenth day of class.
-All other awards will be available in the fall.
+But the renewable scholarships for the 2022 academic year is open from now until the tenth day of class.
+All other awards will be available in fall and open Nov 15th.

 How to Apply